eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 **Cos of using Class**

 1. Temptation for users to create problematic class hierarchies using the extends keyword.
-Drive to the fragile base class problem, the gorilla banana problem, the duplication by necessity problem,
+Drive to the fragile base class problem, the gorilla banana problem, the duplication by necessity problem.
+"You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.” ~ Joe Armstrong

+2. The Tight Coupling Problem: The coupling between a child class and its parent is the tightest form of coupling in OO design.
+That’s the opposite of reusable, modular code.

 ```javascript
 class Animal {